Azure/ADX-in-a-Day-Lab2/README.md

 #### Challenge 8, Task 1: Prepare interactive dashboards with ADX Dashboard 🎓

 Using the Dashboard feature of Azure Data Explorer, build a dashboard using outputs of below 3 queries (on ingestionLogs table)
+Paste the 3 queries with parameters in the answer sheet.

 Query 1: Render a Timechart using following query.
 Observe that we used _startTime and _endTime.
 These 2 are parameters from TimeRange filter in ADX Dashboard with which we can filter the minimum and maximum time of our data.
 ```